-A year and a half after leaving my narc husband I felt like I was suffering PTSD from narcissistic abuse more than ever.
+A year and a half after leaving my narcissistic husband I felt like I was suffering PTSD from narcissistic abuse more than ever.
 I guess this was one of the hallmarks of leaving an abusive relationship, versus separating from a healthy partner.

 To be honest, I didn’t even know that PTSD from narcissistic abuse existed until I stumbled across the information.
-I just thought, “there’s something wrong with me.
+I just thought, “There’s something wrong with me.
 Why is this still affecting me so much?”

-Narcissistic abuse is gradual and subtle, making it hard for the victim to even see it happening.
+Narcissistic abuse is gradual and subtle, making it hard for the victim to even see that it’s happening.
 The person on the receiving end is likely to blame themselves for allowing it to happen.
 That self-blame is heavy after the relationship has come to an end as they start to come into full awareness of the abuse.

 “How could I have let that happen?”